 Having said that, you're not going to win an argument with someone who, for whatever reason, wants their steak cooked well-done.
 Plus, it's bad form to argue with your guests, right?

-A medium-well steak is cooked to an interior temperature of around 150° to 155°F. The interior will be mostly gray but with just a faint streak of pink at the very center.
+A medium-well steak is cooked to an interior temperature of around 150 F to 155 F. The interior will be mostly gray but with just a faint streak of pink at the very center.
 If you dim the lights when you serve it, they might not notice.

 Even if you could get away with it, though, this is still a waste of a good steak.

-What you do is, you buy an inexpensive steak, something tough and lean like a sirloin steak, round steak or rump steak.
-And you cook it over medium heat for about 12 minutes on each side, and give it to them.
+Your best bet is to buy an inexpensive steak, something tough and lean like a sirloin steak, round steak, or rump steak.
+Cook it over medium heat for about 12 minutes on each side, and serve that to your guests.
 It's going to taste like a cinderblock anyway, so why throw away good steak (and good money) on someone who'll never taste the difference?

 This isn't snobbery, it's economics.
-Indeed, I'd also recommend using a lesser steak if you're going to try to pass off a medium-well steak as well-done.
-There's really no excuse for cooking a good piece of meat past 145°F.
+There's really no excuse for cooking a good piece of meat past 145 F.